 Hello and welcome to John Muir Alpacas!

-John Muir Alpacas is an exciting new trekking and tourism business, bringing you alpaca walks and activities from our base in a stunning location, near to John Muir Country Park and the John Muir Way!
+John Muir Alpacas is an exciting trekking and tourism business, bringing you alpaca walks and activities from our base in a stunning location, near to John Muir Country Park and the John Muir Way!

-We are thoroughly spoiled for scenery in East Lothian, with our beautiful rugged coast lines and picturesque woodlands.
-This makes us ideally situated to offer breathtaking nature walks through the lovely farmlands and take you on a one-of-a-kind alpaca experience you will never forget!
+We are thoroughly spoiled for scenery in East Lothian, with beautiful rugged coast lines and picturesque woodlands.
+This makes us ideally situated to offer breathtaking nature walks through the lovely farmlands and take you on a one-of-a-kind experience you will never forget!

 Trekking